scottishgovernment/resources.mygov.scot/_standard/operational-acceptance.markdown

 ##Statement

 Be able to test the end-to-end service in an environment identical to that of the live version on all common browsers and devices.
-Use dummy accounts and a representative sample of users
+Use dummy accounts and a representative sample of users.

 ##Rationale